AI-ffinity/nmr_tutorials/Sample_Preparation/4D_Experiments/No_Glycerol.md

 ### 🔹 Step 3: Final Steps

 - Vortex the tube briefly to ensure thorough mixing.
-- Transfer the contents to the Shigemi tube.
+- Transfer the sample into the Shigemi tube using the glass Pasteur pipette.
+- Cap the Shigemi tube.
 - Spin the Shigemi tube on the table rotor to get rid of the bubbles.

 **The following steps should be performed by NMR facility personnel but are included here for completeness:**